microsoft/Trieste/samples/infix/beyond-infix.md

 The simplest but least extensible way to support tuples in Infix is to do so directly in the parser.
 This strategy requires little work since it re-uses a feature of Infix's parser (perhaps more intuitively, "tokenizer"), but consider also that because it lives directly in the parser, it is in some ways the least extensible approach.
 There is no way to add a pre-processing pass that goes before the parser, so Trieste's rule layering techniques will not be available.
+Also, Trieste's fuzzer does not work on the parser.

 To add tuples to the parser, first we add a new token type, `ParserTuple`:
 ```cpp